SPERRY, WAKEFIELD LEAD BOSTON UNIVERSITY PAST MAINE, 2-0

-Freshman netminder Kerrin Sperry turned aside 21 shots for the Terriers
+Freshman Kerrin Sperry picks up sixth career shutout with 21 saves for Terriers

 ORONO, MAINE. - It is no secret that The University of Maine is in need of at the least, a point in their last series of the regular season against #4 Boston University Terriers.
 Friday night's game has now come and gone, and no points were earned as Maine loses 2-0 to the fourth ranked Terriers.